build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 **Chain-of-Thought Prompting** introduces a series of intermediate reasoning steps, which significantly improves the ability of language models to perform complex reasoning.
 Refer to [CoT](https://arxiv.org/pdf/2201.11903.pdf).

-From the figure below, you can also see that CoT are combined with Zero-shot or Few-shot prompting.
+Figure below shows that CoT are combined with Zero-shot or Few-shot prompting.

 ![CoT](images/CoT.png)

   ***image source*** - [CoT](https://arxiv.org/pdf/2201.11903.pdf)

 As you can see that applying chain-of-thought prompting requires manual effort, such as construct examples of what to do step-by-step.

-An **Automatic CoT** approach is introduced by the researching team [Auto-CoT](https://arxiv.org/abs/2210.03493), using ***"Let's think step by step"*** prompt in each demonstration example as shown in figure below.
+To be more efficient, an **Automatic CoT** approach is introduced by the researching team [Auto-CoT](https://arxiv.org/abs/2210.03493), using ***"Let's think step by step"*** prompt in each demonstration example as shown in figure below.

 ![Auto-CoT](images/Auto_CoT.png)

   ***image source*** - [Auto-CoT](https://arxiv.org/abs/2210.03493)

-To further improve response accuracy, **diversity of sampling** questions matters.
+CoT is doing a great job, but to further improve response accuracy, **diversity of sampling** questions matters.
 This leads us to the **self consistency with CoT (CoT-SC)** approach.

 #### 4. Self Consistency with CoT (CoT-SC)

 Like a human handling complex issues, there normally isn't an one-fit-all solution, we need to taking different context into consideration, and try different options.

-This is also what **self consistency with CoT** approach tries to "teach" the model.
+This is also what **self consistency with CoT** approach tries to ***"teach"*** the model.
 It aims to "replace the naive greedy decoding used in chain-of-thought prompting".
 Refer to [CoT-SC](https://arxiv.org/pdf/2203.11171.pdf).

 ![CoT-SC](images/CoT-SC.png)